 “The music, it feels to many, has an Indian touch,” said our guide while we heard a troop practicing their Flamenco steps inside their caves.
 Of course, they will have a bit preserved from their roots in India, thought I. The hippies in Granada are the decedents of Indian nomads who made Granada in Spain their home.
-And their dwellings in Caves of Sacromonte are famous for two major cultural components, Flamenco and the white-washed caves.
+And their dwellings in Caves of Sacromonte are famous for two major cultural components, Flamenco shows, and the white-washed cave houses.

 Migration and Settlement of the Hippies or Romas

 The gypsies migrated here in 15th Century through a long route while earning through their music on the way from India.
 Most of these Gypsies are involved in the task of preserving their art and earning by presenting the same to the tourists all over the country.
 If you have ever watched the famous ‘Senorita’ song from the movie Zindagi Milegi Na Dobara, then you will have the exact idea about these dancers and singers.

 The Flamenco or tap dance is supposedly a modified version of Indian Classical dance.
 While the Muslim Sultan Alauddin Khilji patronized Kathak in India, the then Muslim rulers of Granada admired and supported Flamenco dancers in Spain.
 The sacred mountain or ‘Sacromonte’ was allotted to these gypsies for their temporary settlement.
 The soft sand of the hill makes it easier to carve dwellings.
 The mountain stands right in front of the Sabikah hill on which the mighty Alhambra (The Palace of Granada) stands.
 You need to climb through Albaycin hill to reach the gypsy caves of Sacromonte.

 The cobbled streets of Albaycin that keep ascending with every turn it takes

 The Jewish, Muslim and Christian Affair at Albaycin